-11. Board Committees: Independent Audit, Compensation, Management Development and Succession, and Nominating and Governance Committees.
+10. Board Committees: Audit, Compensation, Management Development and Succession, Nominating and Governance, and Risk Committees.

-The Board maintains Audit, Compensation, Management Development and Succession, and Nominating and Governance Committees, which shall consist solely of independent directors.
-The Board also may maintain additional committees (e.g., Preferred Stock Financing Committee) to facilitate discharging its responsibilities.
+The Board appoints the (i) Audit, (ii) Compensation, Management Development and Succession, and (iii) Nominating and Governance Committees, each of which shall consist solely of independent directors, as well as the Risk Committee, which shall consist of a majority of independent directors.
+Each of these Committees shall have its own written charter setting forth, among other things, its purpose and responsibilities.
+The Board also may establish and maintain additional committees to facilitate discharging its responsibilities.
 Before establishing any additional committee, the Board considers whether the membership of the committee should be limited solely to independent directors.

-12. Rotation of Committee Assignments.
+11. Rotation of Committee Assignments.